Earth system interactions across mountain belts: Challenges and difficulties

 Whilst Earth systems have been observed to interact across mountain belts, one model of how specific Earth systems interact across one mountain belt is likely not applicable to all mountain belts due to their individual differences in geographic locations, rock composition, and tectonic structures.

 Tectonic plate reconstructions

 Consideration of the Earth system interactions requires complete tectonic reconstruction of all plate motions through time for the studied area, which are often not widely agreed upon, to create a framework within which Earth system interactions can be investigated.

 Constraining the age of onset of the South Asian Monsoon

 The age of onset of the South Asian monsoon is not widely agreed upon.
-The South Asian monsoon may have began in the Early or Late Miocene.
+The South Asian monsoon may have begun in the Early or Late Miocene.
 This uncertainty makes investigation into the interactions of climate with other Earth systems (especially the direction of causality) in the Himalaya through time difficult.